saranmahadev/saranmahadev/README.md

 🔭 Building scalable AI-powered microservices with LangChain & FastAPI
 🌱 Deep diving into LLM fine-tuning and RAG architectures
-⚡ Optimizing Kubernetes clusters for production ML workloads
-🤝 Open to collaborating on DevOps automation and Generative AI projects
+🤝 Open to collaborating on MLOps automation and Generative AI projects
 💡 Exploring multi-agent AI systems and autonomous workflows

 ---